-A1.1 The National Planning Policy Framework (NPPF) published by the Ministry of Housing, Communities and Local Government, came into effect on 24 July 2018 and was last updated in July 2021.
+A1.1 The National Planning Policy Framework (NPPF) published by the Ministry of Housing, Communities and Local Government was last updated in December 2024.
 It sets out the government's planning policies for England and how these are expected to be applied.
 The NPPF provides a framework within which councils can produce their own local and neighbourhood plans.
 The relevant guidance on landscape and visual issues is stated below: